RedQueenUS/RDK/README.md

 class MyComponentToolbar extends Component{

   // Components require a render() function, which has access to: this.props.
-  // this.props is supplied action dispatchers, by the connect() call at the bottom of this file. render() {
+  // this.props is supplied action creators, by the connect() call at the bottom of this file. render() {
-    // Deconstruct the action dispatchers from this.props;
+    // Destructure the action creators from this.props;
     const {
         onClickCreateSquareButton,
         onClickCreateCircleButton,